Team Yokota celebrates a New Year with JASDF partners

 |0

-This work, Team Yokota celebrates a New Year with JASDF partners [Image 4 of 4], by Amn Jarrett Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Yokota celebrates a New Year with JASDF partners, by Amn Jarrett Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT